 - Research Anthropologist

-In the United States, there were 7,600 jobs for Anthropologist in 2016.
+There were about 7,600 jobs for Anthropologist in 2016 (in the United States).
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Anthropologist by 2026.
 There will be an estimated 700 positions for Anthropologist per year.

 The states with the most job growth for Anthropologist are Washington, Nebraska, and Utah.
 Watch out if you plan on working in Pennsylvania, Wyoming, or West Virginia.
 These states have the worst job growth for this type of profession.